cynwong/IE/README.md

 15-Sep-2018

 This program is created  in response to [Code-Challenge-1](https://github.com/ie/Code-Challenge-1).
+There is two programs written with Python and jQuery respectedly but they both act in same way.

 This handler is to simulate Pacman moving in a grid (dimension 5x5) without any obstruction.
 This program only show the following commands/actions of user instructing Pacman
  * Requested functions: